Skip to main content

 1. Press the TAB key to edit the configuration.

-To enable FIPS Enforcement for SSR software version 6.2.3-14-R2, add the fips=1 kernel option to the kernel command line during system installation as shown in the steps below.
+To enable FIPS Enforcement for SSR software version 6.2.5-5-sts, add the fips=1 kernel option to the kernel command line during system installation as shown in the steps below.
 This ensures that key generation is done with FIPS approved algorithms and continuous monitoring tests in place.

 important